RickYanashita5/RickYanashita5.github.io/readme.txt

 DESCRIPTION:

-LUTHER is a modern, stylish, free personal website template designed for creative individuals and professionals.
-It is the perfect template if you wish to build an online presence and create a strong first impression on all your site visitors.
-Luther will help you craft a personal professional website wherein you can showcase your works, talents, and present yourself on the web in the best possible light.
-On top of that, the template is versatile and easy to customize so with some modifications and a bit of creativity you even use it as a portfolio site for digital studios or a landing page for your projects.
+ETHOS is a modern and elegant one-page free resume website template.
+A perfect tool that would help you craft a personal website where you can advertise yourself showcasing your skills, talents, portfolio, and work experiences.
+It provides you the necessary website elements and features for creating an impressive and beautiful online resume that would capture everyone's attention.

 ==================================================================================================